gosukiwi/Pasukon/README.md

 enabling/disabling it and see if you get any performance benefits.

 # Development
-Regenerate the PEGJS grammar with
+If you make changes to `./lib/grammar.pasukon`, rebuild the AST with

     npm run grammar